 Easy to Build Wall Mounted Shelf

-When I decided to build the wall mounted desk from a set of previously posted plans, I was going to end up with a blank space above the desk on the wall.
-I wanted to build something plain and simple while using up part of my hoard of crown moulding scraps.
-This DIY wall mounted shelf with crown moulding is another really easy and inexpensive build.
-I used scrap pieces of plywood for the base with the scrap crown moulding, then added a reverse stenciled scroll on the front with cobalt blue glass knobs for hanging things.
-The shelf is the perfect width for photo frames or other small items.
+When I made the decision to construct the wall mounted desk using plans that were previously shared, I realized that I would have an empty space above the desk on the wall.
+I wanted to create something that was simple and straightforward, while also making use of the leftover crown moulding pieces that I had collected.
+This DIY wall mounted shelf with crown moulding is another project that is incredibly easy to build and doesn’t cost much.
+I utilized scrap plywood for the base and combined it with the leftover crown moulding.
+To add a decorative touch, I included a reverse stenciled scroll on the front and attached cobalt blue glass knobs for hanging items.
+The shelf is the perfect size for displaying photo frames or other small objects.

 - 1-1/4″ pocket hole screws (<– affiliate link!)